pnp/cli-microsoft365/docs/guides/adding-command.md

 module.exports = new MyCommand();
 ```

 Depending on your command and the service for which you're building the command, there might be a base class that you can use to simplify the implementation.
 For example for SPO, you can inherit from the [SpoCommand](../../src/o365/spo/SpoCommand.ts) base class.
-This class automatically checks if the user logged in to SharePoint Online before running the command, simplifying your implementation.
+This class contains a number of helper methods simplifying your implementation.

 ### Tracking command usage